OTrack-Oracle/Otrack/README.md

 On December 27, 2023, the Blockstream satellite transmitted a succinct zero-knowledge proof of the Bitcoin chain state, a technology developed by the [Zerosync](https://zerosync.org/) team, enabling applications to verify the Bitcoin chain state without the need to validate each block individually.

-This product has inspired us for our endeavor to create a decentralized data indexing oracle for Bitcoin L1 assets, allowing millions of nodes to enter without the need to index the entire chain.
+This has inspired us for our endeavor to create a decentralized data indexing oracle for Bitcoin L1 assets, allowing millions of nodes to enter without the need to index the entire chain.

 ## OTrack Light Index
 "OTrack light index" aims to develop efficient and low-cost on-chain data indexing solution, harnessing ZK rollup and DePIN to create decentralized oracle ouptting deterministic & verifiable on-chain data.
 This solution will be significantly valuable for establishing "account state" of the assets recorded in the blockchain ledger but are not processed by chain miners, allowing state transition to "happen" in a trustless & programmable way.
 Naturally fit for blockchain like Bitcoin that is lack of programmability in layer 1.